boushphong/dsa/3. Leetcode Pattern/Two Pointers & Sliding Window.md

 ```

 **Explanation**
 - When we reduce the windows from `left, right = 1, 6` (**BCBBAA**) to `left, right = 2, 6` (**CBBAA**), we do not decrement the `topFrequency` variable because the `(right - left + 1)` keeps track of the maximum length of any valid window seen so far.
 As long as the condition `(right - left + 1) - topFrequency <= k` holds, the length of the current window is a candidate for the longest valid window.
 Even if we decrement the `topFrequency`, and update the windows, the windows' size will shrink, hence we would not get a bigger windows' size.
 We inherently over-estimate the `topFrequency` variable and never decrement it because we want to find the maximum windows' size, not calculing windows' size for every single window.
-In short, we will always maintain the maximum windows' size.
+In short, we will always maintain the maximum windows' size

 ## Tracking Max/Min of a Window
 ### [Maximum Sum of Two Non-Overlapping Subarrays](https://leetcode.com/problems/maximum-sum-of-two-non-overlapping-subarrays)